Materials-Consortia/schemas/defs/v1.2/properties/optimade/common/chemical_symbol_or_vacancy.md

         "format": "1.2",
         "name": "chemical_symbol_or_vacancy"
     },
-    "description": "A chemical symbol refering to an element, a non-chemical element, or a vacancy.\n\n**Requirements/Conventions:**\n\n- Must be one of the following:\n\n  - a valid chemical-element symbol, or\n  - the special value `\"X\"` to represent a non-chemical element, or\n  - the special value `\"vacancy\"` to represent that this site has a non-zero probability of having a vacancy (the respective probability is indicated in the `concentration` list, see below).", "x-optimade-unit": "inapplicable",
+    "description": "A chemical symbol referring to an element, a non-chemical element, or a vacancy.\n\n**Requirements/Conventions:**\n\n- Must be one of the following:\n\n  - a valid chemical-element symbol, or\n  - the special value `\"X\"` to represent a non-chemical element, or\n  - the special value `\"vacancy\"` to represent that this site has a non-zero probability of having a vacancy.", "x-optimade-unit": "inapplicable",
     "examples": [
         "He",